 Jack Nelson

-The Punto de Contacto / Point of Contact Collection’s newest acquisition, now known as the Jack Nelson Collection, comprises over 80 objects either created or collected by the artist.
-These include sketchbooks, drawings, cartoon clippings, sculptural works, photographs, and correspondence, offering a comprehensive view of his artistic world.
+The Jack Nelson collection donated to Point of Contact in 2025. comprises over 80 objects including some created and other collected by the artist.
+Among them are sketchbooks, drawings, cartoon clippings, sculptural pieces, photographs, and correspondence, offering a view of his artistic world.
 Influenced by Dada, Pop, and Surrealism, Nelson’s work frequently engages themes of religion, machinery, biology, and entomology.
 Among the most notable works in the collection is the Mr. Gar Puppet, a fabric and vacu-formed plastic fish-bird hybrid featuring glass eyes and an articulated mouth.
 Created in collaboration with Jeri Nelson, the figure combines a beak-like form with human-like teeth, embodying the uncanny and playful qualities central to his practice.
 The puppet shows visible signs of age, including yellowing, surface soiling, and a stain resembling blood, suggesting either prolonged use or intentional artistic distress.
 Sketchbooks within the collection further reveal early drafts and conceptual studies for Mr. Gar, situating the piece within Nelson’s broader creative process.
-This work is part of the permanent collection of Punto de Contacto / Point of Contact, contributing to ongoing dialogues around materiality, storytelling, and interdisciplinary art.